ilhamhafidz404/TEKNOVISTAFEST_alope-taste-house/README.md

 Open the project in your browser by visiting the port provided after completing step 3.
 (The port may vary, but the default is http://localhost:5173/)

+### Step 5 (Optional For unlock Google Map Feature)

+1. Rename the .env.example file to .env
+2. Replace keyword "YOUR_GMAP_API_KEY" using your Google Map API Key
+3. For more information, to get the Google Map API Key in [here](https://developers.google.com/maps/documentation/javascript/get-api-key)

+Don't have a Google Maps API key but want to see all the features?
+Check it out [here](https://teknovistafest-alope-taste-house.vercel.app/)

 ## Website Features

 ### Location Map